If you are currently a high school senior, follow these steps to ensure a complete application:

 - If you chose the media piece as one of your essay answers, include that with your application.
 Please do not send original artwork; a photo is fine!

 - If you submit a paper application, be sure all components are in one envelope mailed to the UNCW Honors College.
 Your teacher letter of recommendation should be in a sealed envelope with the teacher's signature across the seal.
-If you would prefer, your teacher can scan and email the letter to email@example.com or send it under separate cover.
+However, if you would prefer, your teacher can scan and email the letter to firstname.lastname@example.org or send it under separate cover.

 - If you submit an online application, upload all responses except the teacher letter of recommendation; the teacher can email it to email@example.com or mail it via USPS.

 * The Honors College will obtain your test scores (SAT, ACT) and transcript from the UNCW Office of Admissions.
 There is no need to send a duplicate copy to the Honors College.
 We do look at the entire application and the letter of application, resume and essays are quite important.
 That being said, high school applicants often ask about typical test scores and GPA.
-The average SAT of our current honors freshmen is about 1950 (1300 on verbal and quantitative scales only); the average ACT composite is 29; the average weighted GPA is 4.2; and most applicants have taken at least three AP or dual-enrolled classes.
+The average SAT (OLD SAT) of our current honors freshmen is about 1950 (1300 on verbal and quantitative scales only); the average ACT composite is 29; the average weighted GPA is 4.2; and most applicants have taken at least three AP or dual-enrolled classes.

 Notes About the Honors College Application Process